orisai/cmf/docs/prefixes.md

 - DI services - `vendor.package.<a.b.c>`
 - auth privileges - `vendor.package.<a.b.c>`
 - translation keys - `vendor.package.<a.b.c>`
+- session keys - `vendor.package.<a.b.c>`

 ### Unprefixed

 Prefixes would affect UX:

 - HTTP routes

+Not used as often, prefixes are not needed:

 - CLI commands

-Not used as often, prefixes are not needed:
+- Cookies

-- Latte macros
+- Latte extensions, filters and functions
 - Probably others